Bernie Moreno

-Bernardo Moreno (/məriːnoʊ/ mər-EE-noh; born February 14, 1967) is a Colombian-born American politician and businessman serving since 2025 as the senior United States senator from Ohio.
+Bernardo Francisco Moreno Mejía (/məriːnoʊ/ mər-EE-noh; born February 14, 1967) is an American politician and businessman serving since 2025 as the senior United States senator from Ohio.
 He is a member of the Republican Party.

 Moreno was born in Colombia to a family that soon immigrated to the United States, where he grew up in Florida.
-After attending the University of Michigan, he began a career in business.
-In 2005 he moved to Ohio, where he ran several car dealerships, mostly in Greater Cleveland, before becoming involved in blockchain companies in the late 2010s.
-He previously ran for Senate in 2022, but withdrew before the Republican primary.
-In 2024, Moreno defeated three-term incumbent Democratic senator Sherrod Brown.
-He became Ohio's junior senator on January 3, 2025, and became Ohio's senior senator a week later after JD Vance resigned to become vice president of the United States.
+After graduating from the University of Michigan, he entered business and moved to Ohio in 2005, where he operated car dealerships predominantly in Greater Cleveland before becoming involved in blockchain companies.

-He is the first Hispanic American senator from Ohio, as well as one of the first two Colombian American U.S. senators, along with Ruben Gallego of Arizona.
+Moreno first ran for the U.S. Senate in 2022, but withdrew before the Republican primary.
+In 2024, he defeated Democratic incumbent Sherrod Brown, becoming Ohio's junior senator on January 3, 2025.
+A week later, he became the state's senior senator when JD Vance resigned to become vice president.
+Moreno is the first Hispanic American senator from Ohio and one of the first two Colombian American U.S. senators, alongside Ruben Gallego.

-Early life, family, and education
+Early life and education

-Moreno was born in Bogotá, Colombia, on February 14, 1967.
-His father, Bernardo Moreno Mejía, was a physician and held high-ranking positions in the Colombian government.
+Bernardo Francisco Moreno Mejía was born in Bogotá, Colombia, on February 14, 1967.
 When Moreno was five, the family moved to Fort Lauderdale, Florida, where he was raised.
-His father worked as a surgical assistant, and his mother was a real estate agent.
-Moreno became a U.S. citizen at age 18.
+His father, Bernardo Moreno Mejía Sr., was a physician and surgical assistant who held high-ranking positions in the Colombian government.
+His mother, Marta Mejía Pradilla, was a real estate agent.
+Moreno became a U.S. citizen at age 18 and renounced his Colombian citizenship.
+Moreno's family of nine lived in a three-bedroom condominium in Lauderdale-by-the-Sea for two months before moving to a four-bedroom house in Pompano Beach.

 Moreno attended the University of Michigan, graduating with a bachelor's degree in business administration.
 After it was publicized that his Cleveland Foundation biography incorrectly included a Master of Business Administration degree, his Senate campaign blamed the error on "a staffer who made a mistake".